IPv6 on FI

 -e dhcpv6.client_fqdn -e ipv6.src -e dhcpv6.duid.bytes

-(privacy extensions).
-Also, the DHCP client must not ask for so-called prefix delegation; this behavior is known to
+The DHCP client must also not ask for so-called prefix delegation; this behavior is known to

 systemd-networkd